Updated February 10, 2021

 Step 1: Eliminate Secondary Infections

-Stopping a dog from itching, scratching or biting is impossible if there’s any secondary infection.
+Stopping a dog from itching, scratching or biting is impossible if there’s any secondary infection or if they are in a vicious cycle of repeated damage.
 Therefore, you need to see a vet straight away if there are signs of the following:

 Then come back to this list!